MG5 (automobile)

 The MG5 is a series of compact cars that has been produced by SAIC Motor under the MG marque since 2012.
-The first generation MG 5 was launched on 28 March 2012 in China, and shares the same automotive platform as the Roewe 350 saloon car.
+The first generation MG5 was launched on 28 March 2012 in China, and shares the same automotive platform as the Roewe 350 saloon car.

-In China, the first generation hatchback was sold as the MG5, while the sedan was sold as the MG GT.
-The first-generation MG GT was also sold as the MG 5 in several markets.
+In China, the first generation hatchback was sold as the MG5, while the saloon was sold as the MG GT.
+The first-generation MG GT was also sold as the MG5 in several markets.

 The second-generation model is marketed as the MG5 in China and Thailand, and either the MG5 GT or MG GT elsewhere.
 For most markets outside China and Thailand, the MG5 nameplate is used for a different model, which is the export version of the Roewe i5.
 Its battery electric version, the Roewe Ei5 is exported to Europe as the MG5 EV.

 First generation (AP12; 2012)

 The first generation MG5 debuted in concept car form at the 2011 Shanghai Auto Show as the MG Concept 5.

 Outside of China, this first generation was exported to various emerging markets such as Egypt, Chile and Algeria.